-HEI Code XXXXX (if applicable) or on XXXXX (if applicable) University/College Docklands Academy London Campus Name Canary Warf
+HEI Code XXXXX (if applicable) SLC (term (progra Code name) amme nar XXXXX (if applicable) University/College Docklands Academy London Campus Name 9 Canary Warf

 If you are a student who is eligible to seek for loan from Student Loan Company (SLC) but do not have any loan evidence yet, you should at least provide Customer Reference Number for SLC to be enrolled to a course at the Academy's discretion on a Pending Fees Status.
 It is your responsibility to ensure your student loan application is successful and completed.
 If you can't, you will be withdrawn from your study.
 Please look at DAL Procedure 4.13 Transfers Suspensions Withdrawals Closure and Change of HE Provision for further details.